Cypriot Poppy Jug

 Ca. 1600-1450 BC.

-Opium residue has been found in examples of this type of vase.
+Opium residue has been found in excavated examples of this type of Cypriot poppy-form vase.

 Cf. V. Karageorghis, Ancient Art from Cyprus: The Cesnola Collection, (New York, 2000), nos.
 57, 58, p.
 41.

-Formerly in a Connecticut private collection, acquired form Moshe Dayan.
+Formerly in a Connecticut private collection, acquired from Moshe Dayan.